la2050/archive/_projects/2015/girls-learn-la.md

     collaborative maker space.
 The quantitative evaluation will come through the increased amount of girls graduating and attending colleges, and majoring in STEM careers like engineering, mathematics and science.
-areas_impacted: ''
-partners: ''
-Please specify below: 'GALA Academy, on the campus of LA High School, Los Angeles, Ca' 'Describe in greater detail how you will make LA the best place to connect:': >- Los Angeles GALA graduates will graduate college-ready in the fields of STEM, taking with them core values of academic excellence, ethical leadership and a sense of self and community.
-In LAUSD, the female population is under served in math, science, technology and the development of a strong independent voice.
-GALA will seek to address these issues within a single-sex environment and as the first all-girls public school, will serve as a research and development site for effective urban schools and transfer success practice to the larger LAUSD co-educational context.

-   Most inner city girls have never used tools to make hand-on projects.
-A Maker Space at our school will be a collaborative workshop where girls gain practical hands-on experiences with new technologies and innovative processes to design and build projects.
-A Maker Space can provide a flexible environment where learning is made physical by applying science, technology, math and creativity to solve problems and build things.
-Who in this group will be the next inventor, problem solver, or technology innovator?
-Who in this group will figure out answers to solve LA's problems of drought, homelessness, or earthquakes?

-   GALA will be opening this Fall 2016 with grades 6 and 9, with approximately 100 students per grade level.
-GALA will add a grade level each year until it reaches 6th-12th (a SPAN school).
-Starting with the Spring Board, College Board pre-AP curriculum in middle school, students will gain the necessary prerequisite skills to be successful in rigorous AP sequence in high school, enabling students to be selected into highly selective colleges.
-Through hand-on projects created in the Maker Space, GALA students will gain valuable experiences needed to understand real-life engineering and scientific applications, while applying what they learned to practice.
-Through their advisories and a designated college counselor, students will begin planning their college pathway in middle school.
-Teachers will incorporate college awareness and application process through advisories in high school.
-At the end, you will have a well-rounded Los Angeles high school graduate ready to excel in STEM fields.
-Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: >- The biggest barrier any new school with a specialized STEM-based program will encounter, is lack of funding.
-Because equipment, machines and tools costs money--we recognize that we must fund-raise or seek donations from outside sources to overcome this barrier.
-Currently we are reaching out to organizations to partner with and help develop our programs.
-Please explain how you will evaluate your work.: >- Our qualitative evaluation will be in the projects the girls will design, the competitions they enter, and the learning that will take place in the collaborative maker space.
-The quantitative evaluation will come through the increased amount of girls graduating and attending colleges, and majoring in STEM careers like engineering, mathematics and science.
-Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: >-
-  GALA is the first all-girls public high school opening in California.
-There are some all-girls pubic schools in New York and Texas who we have modeled, but we are the first one in the state.
-It is a unique approach backed-up by data showing that girls perform better and graduate at higher rates when in an all-girl environment.
-We are also unique in that we are approaching educating the whole child in more than academics, building social and emotional skills, as well as providing a highly rigorous academic program.
-'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': >-
-  Wiz Girls is helping us with providing "Coding" training, no cost.
-We also have partnerships with STEM Pilot, Campus Steps, and Mt.
-St. Mary's, all no-cost partnerships.
-How do you plan to scale the success of your proposal?: >- We hope to build three to four other girls schools in Los Angeles in the next few years.
-We hope that the Maker Space STEM model can be used at any LAUSD school focused on a STEM curriculum.
-This type of work space will bring in educators and professionals to conduct workshops and demonstrations to enhance the curriculum.
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2015/girls-learn-la/maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23370%252Fdisplay%252FGALA_pic_1.jpg=c570x385.jpg
 maker_image_id: '23370'